CONTACT US

 • pH: Some enzymes work best in acidic conditions, others in alkaline conditions.
 If the pH of the substrate or its environment is not optimal, it can affect how well—or if—the enzymes catalyze chemical reactions.

-• Temperature: The ideal temperature range for each type of enzyme may vary.
+• Temperature: The ideal temperature range for each type of enzyme varies.
 But generally, too much cold decreases enzymes’ activity, and too much heat destroys them.

 When pH or temperature alters an enzyme’s structure and function to the point that it no longer works, that enzyme is denatured